 - 1. If the composition of the exam programme undergoes intrinsic changes or if these regulations are amended, the dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
-Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
-If a course is removed from the exam programme, e.g. due to a new programme, four opportunities to sit an examination in this course will be granted after the last classes have been taught: an examination in the last teaching period of the course, a resit in the same academic year, and two resits in the subsequent academic year. - 4.
+Such transitional regulations are required to include: - a provision concerning the exemptions that can be given on the basis of examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
+Students shall follow the degree programme as it applied or applies during the first academic year of their enrolment, unless components of the programme are no longer offered.
+In such cases, students must transfer according to the applicable transitional measures.
+Deviations require the approval of the Board of Examiners.
+Before submitting a request to this end, the student must have first obtained recommendations from an academic counsellor. - 4.
+If a course is cancelled in a degree programme, e.g. due to a new programme, four opportunities to sit an examination in this course will be granted after the last classes have been taught: an examination in the last teaching period of the course, a resit in the same academic year, and two resits in the subsequent academic year. - 5.
 If a new exam programme is drawn up for a certain year of study, students that started before that year may change their IEP with the understanding that they include either all compulsory parts of the old programme or all compulsory parts of the new programme.
-Any change in the IEP needs the approval of the Board of Examiners. - 5.
+Any change in the IEP needs the approval of the Board of Examiners. - 6.
 Students with an approved IEP may complete this programme, in so far as courses are available.
 In the case where courses are no longer available, they may be substituted by existing courses according to the relevant course equivalencies as stated in the appendix (part 3).
 However, the total number of EC of the IEP must be at least 120 EC.
-Any change in the IEP that is not covered by the course equivalencies in part 3 of the appendix needs the approval of the Board of Examiners. - 6.
+Any change in the IEP that is not covered by the course equivalencies in part 3 of the appendix needs the approval of the Board of Examiners. - 7.
 If it is no longer possible to complete an exam programme, students must submit a new IEP according to the exam programme described in the current Implementation Regulations.